sarchar/Bitmsg/README.md

 Some important tasks left to be done include:

-* Public/Private-key Encryption, ideally using ECDSA (ElGamal)
-* Message types: public-key broadcasts, message formats, etc.
+* Proper internet message formatting
 * Parsing blocks and blockchain for transactions that were missed while offline
 * Relaying blocks and transactions
 * More configurable things such as the amount to sacrifice